Business Owners in Outer Banks Filing Lawsuits Following Power Outage

-Local businesses are now filing class action lawsuits against the construction company responsible for the power outage saying it owes them for lost income/money.
+- Local businesses filed class action lawsuits against the construction company responsible for the power outage saying it owes them for lost income/money.
+The litigation has now settled.

 Why Are Lawsuits Being Filed?